-Adults who suffered from developmental trauma may go on to develop Complex Post Traumatic Stress Disorder, or "cPTSD", which is characterized by difficulties in: emotional regulation, consciousness and memory, self-perception, distorted perceptions of perpetrators of abuse, difficulties in relationships with other people, and negative effects on the meaningfulness of life.
+Adults who suffer from developmental trauma may go on to develop Complex Post Traumatic Stress Disorder, or "cPTSD," which is characterized by difficulties in emotional regulation, consciousness and memory, self-perception, distorted perceptions of perpetrators of abuse, difficulties in relationships with other people, and negative effects on the meaningfulness of life.

-Identity formation is an important part of normal development, and takes place across the lifespan from birth, through childhood and adolescence, adulthood, and old age.
-Identity - including one's sense of self as being good enough, integration of emotion and intellect, basic awareness of emotional state, feeling secure and coherent as an individual, and even the basic experience of who one actually is - is disrupted by developmental trauma because basic survival takes precedence over, and uses resources ordinarily allocated for, normal development of the self.
-Early trauma shifts the trajectory of brain development, because an environment characterized by fear and neglect, for example, causes different adaptations of brain circuitry than one of safety, security and love.
+Identity formation is an important part of normal development, and takes place across the lifespan.
+Identity — including one's sense of being good enough, integration of emotion and intellect, basic awareness of emotional state, feeling secure and coherent as an individual, and even the basic experience of who one actually is — is disrupted by developmental trauma, because basic survival takes precedence over, and uses resources ordinarily allocated for, normal development of the self.
+Early trauma shifts the trajectory of brain development, because an environment characterized by fear and neglect, for example, causes different adaptations of brain circuitry than one of safety, security, and love.
 The earlier the distress, on average, the more profound the effect.

 Identity for adults with unresolved developmental trauma is often organized around being a survivor and maintaining basic safety in relation to others, leading to re-traumatizing and disheartening repetitions, preventing growth-oriented experiences.
-Individuals in this situation become highly identified with a "traumatic self", at the expense of a more inclusive, flexible sense of self.
-People with significant-enough developmental trauma dissociate from their environment, and from themselves early on - a last ditch survival mechanism - and may remain disconnected from themselves throughout childhood, adolescence and early adulthood - only recognizing what has happened when there is no other choice but to do so.
+Individuals in this situation become highly identified with a "traumatic self," at the expense of a more inclusive, flexible sense of self.
+People with significant developmental trauma dissociate from their environment and from themselves early on — a last ditch survival mechanism — and may remain disconnected from themselves throughout childhood, adolescence, and early adulthood, only recognizing what has happened when there is no other choice but to do so.

 With these considerations in mind, I am highlighting key ways that identity tends to be shaped by earlier traumatic experiences.
-Understanding these basic themes, which are often a result of dissociative effects on the traumatized personality, can help people recognize areas of difficulty so they can take steps toward doing the work of recovery, repair and personal growth.
+Understanding these basic themes, which are often a result of dissociative effects on the traumatized personality, can help people recognize areas of difficulty so they can begin doing the work of recovery, repair, and personal growth.

 1. Loss of childhood: "I never really had a childhood" or "I can't remember much from growing up."

-People who experience a very distressing childhood often can't remember big swathes of their childhood.
-They may remember particularly vivid moments, sometimes called "flashbulb memories", which don't have any context to them.
-They often don't have a clear story of themselves as a child, up into adolescence, early adulthood, and sometimes later in life.
-This autobiographical sense is called a "coherent narrative" in attachment theory, and can be absent, under-developed, false or oversimplified.
-Many people have told me they feel like their childhood has been stolen, and without such a foundation, adult identity is compromised.
+People who experience a very distressing childhood often can't remember large swathes of their early life.
+They may remember particularly vivid moments, sometimes called "flashbulb memories," which don't have any context to them.
+They often don't have a clear story of themselves as a child, up through adolescence, early adulthood, and sometimes even later in life.
+This autobiographical sense is called a "coherent narrative" in attachment theory, and can be absent, underdeveloped, false, or oversimplified.
+Many people have told me that they feel like their childhood has been stolen, and without such a foundation, adult identity is compromised.

 2. Missing parts of oneself: "I've always felt like something was missing, but I don't know what it is."

-3. Attraction to destructive relationships: "I'm the kind of person who always dates people who are bad for me."
+3. Attraction to destructive relationships: "I'm the kind of person that always dates people who are bad for me."

-They may end up being around emotionally unavailable people, abusive or narcissistic people, or end up trying to rescue and fix people they date, for example.
-Consciously, they want to find someone who provide what they intellecually know they need and want, but unconcious influences lead them down unwanted familiar paths.
-Frequently, there is a powerful "chemistry" with new relationships which makes it seem like the relationship will be different, only to learn with disappointment it is all too familiar.
-When friends try to warn them, it's not unusual to pick the new romance over a trusted friend.
-Repeatedly getting into destructive relationships can be disorienting and confusing, leading one to question one's self-understanding, locking them into the old identity while preventing new identities from taking root.
+They may end up being around emotionally unavailable people, abusive or narcissistic people, or end up trying to rescue and fix people they date.
+Consciously, they want to find someone who can provide what they intellectually know they need and want, yet unconscious influences lead them down unwanted, familiar paths.
+Frequently, there is a powerful "chemistry" with new relationships, which makes it seem like the relationship will be different, only to learn with disappointment that it is all too familiar.
+When friends try to warn them, it's not unusual for them to pick the new romance over a trusted friend.
+Repeatedly getting into destructive relationships can be disorienting and confusing, leading one to question one's self-understanding and locking one into the old identity, while preventing new identities from taking root.